pingcap/docs/br/br-pitr-manual.md

 ---
 title: TiDB Log Backup and PITR Command Manual
 summary: TiDB Log Backup and PITR Command Manual describes commands for log backup and point-in-time recovery.
-Use `br log` command to start, pause, resume, stop, truncate, and query log backup tasks.
+Use `tiup br log` command to start, pause, resume, stop, truncate, and query log backup tasks.
 Specify parameters like `start-ts`, `task-name`, `--storage`, and `--pd` for log backup.
-Use `br log metadata` to view backup metadata and `br restore point` for PITR.
+Use `tiup br log metadata` to view backup metadata and `tiup br restore point` for PITR.
 Be cautious when pausing and resuming backup tasks.
 aliases: ['/tidb/dev/br-log-command-line/']
 ---